Cheng0315/Cheng0315.github.io/_posts/2019-07-02-what_i_built_tuesday_-_7_2_2019.markdown

 export default Gallery;
 ```

-With that, I was able to create the carousel and gallery that I needed.
-The goal for next week is to add in The Movie Database API make make request to the api to display movie data from the api.
+With that, I was able to create the carousel and the gallery component that I needed.
+The goal for next week is to add in conponents such as popular movies and now playing movies.
+These components will display a gallery of movies in terms of what they represent.
+E.g. the popular movies component will display a gallery of movies that are popular at the moment while the now playing movies component will display a gallery of movies that are now playing in theater.